Where my thinking is right now

 Context graphs + subscribable brains + MCP = the new enterprise stack.
 Context graphs capture the "why" (decision traces).
 Subscribable brains distribute expertise as infrastructure.
 MCP is the connective tissue.
 Together they describe a post-application enterprise architecture that nobody has articulated as a single picture yet.
 This might be the thesis that ties everything together.

 "Humans in control, AI as reach" vs. "autonomous agents" is a framing choice with massive implications.
 The dominant enterprise AI frame is agent autonomy + guardrails.
 The second brain frame is human control + extended reach.
 These lead to completely different product architectures, governance models, and go-to-market narratives.
-Amodei's "Adolescence of Technology" essay argues AI trends toward full substitution rather than "human + tool."
+Amodei's "Adolescence of Technology" argues AI trends toward full substitution rather than "human + tool."
 If he's right, the augmentation bet only wins for high-judgment work (the invisible 80%).
-Routine work (the visible 20%) gets substituted.
+Routine work gets substituted.

 The repo is the product, not the content.
 If BrianMadden.com was built today, it would be a GitHub repo.
 Books, newsletters, websites are packaging formats for human consumption.
 A forkable, queryable knowledge repo is the native format for AI-augmented consumption. brianmadden.ai is the proof of concept.